 “Companies offering in silico drug discovery services, such as computer-aided drug design (CADD), molecular modeling and quantitative structure-activity relationship (QSAR), have now become an important part of the pharmaceutical industry.
 Drug developers, especially those focused on the development of large molecules, are likely to continue relying on outsourcing for a significant part of their respective drug discovery and development operations.
 Zeblok Computational platform levels the playing field for researchers that need accelerated infrastructure for R&D. We uniquely combine computing platforms, orchestration, multi-cloud and in silico software developers to deliver quality services for companies engaged in drug discovery” said Zeblok Computational CEO Mouli Narayanan.

 Zeblok Computational is incubated at and supported by CEWIT, using its SMART cluster of 180 NVIDIA RTX 6000 GPUs.
-Mr. Narayanan said “We want to help data center operators at the grass roots level to offer AI and AI-Hyperconvergence capabilities to their customers, enabling them to participate in the AI ecosystem.
+“Our dual-use homogenous SMART Cluster is one of the fastest GPU clusters in academia and supports dual-use of both deep learning and visualization in a variety of applications” said Dr. Arie Kaufman, the Chief Scientist and the SMART Cluster Director.
+Mr. Narayanan further said “We want to help data center operators at the grass roots level to offer AI and AI-Hyperconvergence capabilities to their customers, enabling them to participate in the AI ecosystem.
 Companies are confronted with so much data that they increasingly need AI enabled smart processes.
 Implementation of 5G is further driving the low latency requirement for AI-Inferencing at Edge data centers.
 Zeblok’s orchestration engine seamlessly integrates multiple disparate resources into a complete AI model development environment all the way to the Edge, supported by its smart sourcing business model for surplus GPU capacity.”

 About Zeblok Computational

-Zeblok has combined the first turnkey Supercomputing-as-a-Service platform, with a growing library of proven original algorithms and artificial intelligence expertise to enable enterprise organizations large and small to integrate AI into their business processes.
-Zeblok provides the algorithms needed to jump start development of an AI model.
-Enterprise data scientists get started in minutes via a simple web browser interface, without spending weeks configuring environments, then can scale effortlessly as appropriate.
-Zeblok’s container-based engineering platform leverages familiar open source software, but under the hood is a sophisticated proprietary multi-class, multi-cloud orchestration engine that combines heterogeneous environments through abstraction and virtualization and includes built-in resource management, multi-tier workload distribution, both front-end and back-end services and scale-out resource availability in minutes.
+Zeblok Computational Inc. is an Artificial Intelligence Platform-as-a-Service, providing a single unified pre-configured environment, with familiar frameworks and languages as well as a growing library of carefully selected proven original AI algorithms, enabling data scientists to begin developing AI models in minutes, to scale effortlessly for model training and to deploy in a runtime environment, with AI expertise and high touch assistance in integrating AI solutions into enterprise business processes.
+Zeblok’s container-based engineering platform leverages familiar open source software, adding a sophisticated proprietary multi-class, multi-cloud orchestration engine that combines heterogeneous environments through abstraction and virtualization and includes built-in resource management, multi-tier workload distribution, both front-end and back-end services and scale-out resource availability in minutes.
 Zeblok’s secure, smart sourced, Edge-connected accelerated infrastructure comprises a multi-cloud of over 7,000 GPUs, enabled by partnerships with the CEWIT and others.
 For more information: computational.zeblok.com

 About The Laufer Center